RishiYennu/RishiY-FastRobots/labs/Lab11.md

 Finally, on the Python Jupyter notebook end, I implemented the "perform_observation_loop" method so that the Bayes filter can function properly and the laptop will be able to receieve the data from the robot.

 ![](lab11pics/ble.png)

+# Results
+{: .fs-7 }

+Unfortunately, since one of the battery wires of my robot broke, I was not able to demonstrate the Bayes filter with the corresponding images, but I will update this page once I've done so.